 Often cast icons were enhanced by the addition of colored enamel (powdered glass melted onto the casting).
 The price depended on the number of colors, so those with lots of colorful enamel brought higher prices than those with one or two colors or without any — and that is still true among collectors.

-In addition to one-piece castings, folding metal icons — either as triptychs (3-panel) or quadryptychs were quite popular, such as this one:
+In addition to one-piece castings, folding metal icons — either as diptychs (two-panel), triptychs (three-panel) or quadriptychs were quite popular, such as this one: